larsz-o/redux-feedback-loop/README.md

 - [x] Users can view their history of ratings in the Ratings Log and see a total overall rating for each meal.
 - [x] The Ratings Logs also allows users to delete or flag entries for review.
 - [x] When an entry is flagged for review, the entire row turns a red color.
+- [x] User can sort the Results Log table by each rating category, date, user name, and meal name.

 ## Next Steps
 - [ ] Allow users to upload or link to recipes.
 - [ ] Allow for multiple users to login and compare ratings against others in their household.
-- [ ] Allow users to sort the Results Log table by rating.

 ## Author
 @larsz-o